Chapter 15:

 “Alright, I think that’s enough for today,” Aelmir finally declared.

-It was loud and crowded with guests, and the waitresses were busy with work.
+The inn was loud and crowded with guests, the waitresses busy with work.

 Back in their room, Melissa lay sprawled across the bed, half of her upper body dangling over the edge, her hooves still on the mattress.